grafana/k6/README.md

 These links barely scratch the surface!
 If you're looking for conceptual information, you can read about [Test types](https://k6.io/docs/test-types/introduction/), [Test strategies](https://k6.io/docs/testing-guides/), or one of the many informative [Blog posts](https://k6.io/blog).

+## Roadmap

+Our team is dedicated to continuously improving and providing the best user experience possible.
+The [public roadmap](https://github.com/orgs/grafana/projects/443/views/1) covers user-oriented features, UX improvements and JavaScript support that our team will focus on.
+Remember that timeframes and priorities may shift, but we believe it's important to share our vision.

+We hope it provides a clear overview of our plans for future development.
+We welcome feedback, corrections, and suggestions via GitHub to make it more comprehensive, accessible, and valuable for the community.

 ## Contribute

 If you want to contribute or help with the development of k6, start by reading [CONTRIBUTING.md](CONTRIBUTING.md).
 Before you start coding, it might be a good idea to first discuss your plans and implementation details with the k6 maintainers—especially when it comes to big changes and features.
 You can do this in the [GitHub issue](https://github.com/grafana/k6/issues) for the problem you're solving (create one if it doesn't exist).